MARS-Engine/MARS/README.md

-│   └── backend - This contains the main backends to the graphical interfaces ├── loaders     - This contains basic loaders, exp. waveformat ├── math        - This contains the basic math classes, exp. vector 2-4, matrix4 ├── resources   - This contains the main resource handler, which handles all resources of MVRE ├── scenes      - This contains the basics to create a scene └── time        - This contains the basic to update time delta
+│   └── backend - This contains the main backends to the graphical interfaces ├── loaders     - This contains basic loaders, exp. waveformat ├── math        - This contains the basic math classes, exp. vector 2-4, matrix4 ├── resources   - This contains the main resource handler, which handles all resources of MARS ├── scenes      - This contains the basics to create a scene └── time        - This contains the basic to update time delta
 ```